Designing an Ethics Course

 - Describe the ways in which historical, social, or cultural contexts shape ethical perspectives.

-- In the "Course Materials" form field, sample reading list with an accompanying description of how the topics and readings include substantive coverage of ethical theory.
+- The proposal must contain a sample reading list with an accompanying description of how the topics and readings include substantive coverage of ethical theory.

 Credit hours:

-- General Education courses should not be less than 3 credit hours.
+- If the course also carries a General Education designation, these courses should not be less than 3 credit hours.
 (This does not include 1-credit labs.)

 - Variable credit hour courses should have a clear justification (ex: internship, seminar with rotating topics).